hyperledger/aries-rfcs/features/0034-message-tracing/README.md

 * `@type`: Should always be `"did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/tracing/1.0/trace_report"`,
    or some evolved version thereof.
 Required for version control and to support trace sinks that process other HTTP payloads as well.
-* `for_id`: The ID of the message that the handler is looking at when it composes the trace report.
+* `msg_id`: The ID of the message that the handler is looking at when it composes the trace report.
+Required.
+* `thread_id`: The ID of the protocol thread.
 Required.
 * `handler`: A string that identifies the handler in a way that's useful for troubleshooting purposes.
    For example, it might identify a particular agent by DID+keyref, or it might be a friendly string like "iPhone" or "AgentsRUs Cloud Agent, geocaching extension v1.3.7".
 Optional but